spcourse/bigdata/en/temperatures/index.md

      The highest temperature was 34.5 degrees Celsius and was measured on 13 may 1967.

 > *Tip:* make a separate function that takes a number like `19670513` and converts it into a more readable expression like `13 may 1967`.
 Make use of functions in a logical way!
+Start by making the problem smaller and testing your function with just one simple input.

 <details markdown="1"><summary  markdown="span"> **Extra challenge:** If you need an extra challenge, find a way to reduce your duplicate code; the code that finds the minimum temperature and its date shouldn't be too different from the code that finds the maximum temperature and its date.
 Create a third function that can find both the maximum and minimum temperature depending on its inputs; you should only need one extra function argument for this.
 Call this function in `get_highest_temp()` and `get_lowest_temp()`. _This extra challenge is not a required part of the exercise._ </summary>